One-Shot Generative Flows: Existence and Obstructions: Introduction

-This assumption is natural as typically we have a data set consisting of i.i.d. samples from $P_1$ and we wish to construct the process $X_\bullet$ by drawing i.i.d. samples from $P_0$ and connecting pairs $(X_0, X_1)$.
-In this setting, there is no relationship between source and target samples.
-The only coupling we can impose a priori, i.e., without any computation, is the product measure $P_0 \otimes P_1$.
+Here, instead, we explore straight-line flows that do not rely on \ymm{the explicit construction of a transport map or any other non-trivial coupling.} Indeed, it is natural to collect two sets of i.i.d.\ samples from $P_0$ and $P_1$ and to construct the process $X_\bullet$ by connecting independent pairs $(X_0, X_1)$.
+In this setting, there is no relationship between source and target samples; the only coupling we can impose {a priori}, i.e., without any computation, is the product measure $P_0 \otimes P_1$.
+We thus require that the candidate process $X_\bullet$ have independent endpoints and pose the central question of this paper: